 versatile dish, frequently garnished with egg, meat, fish, cheese, cut

 vegetables, mushrooms, apple slices, berries, or similar ingredients.
-One of

 the most popular varieties is that given here, a galette covered with Emmental